Selling kinds sucks. But why is that really?

-We thought a lot about this and realized it was because we weren’t giving anything.
+We realized it was because we weren’t giving anything.
 We were just reaching out trying to get someone to buy our service.
 So it felt like begging.
-And on top of that we weren’t really passionate about their businesses.
+And on top of that we weren’t really passionate about their business.

 You go after specific businesses.
 Sounds simple.
 But there’s a lot more to it.